Ooruku Nooruper

-Ooruku Nooruper is a 2003 Indian Tamil-language film directed by film editor B. Lenin and starring Hans Kaushik and G. M. Sundar.
-Based on a 1979 novel of the same name by Jayakanthan, the film focuses on capital punishment.
-The film won two awards at the 49th National Film Awards, including the National Film Award for Best Feature Film in Tamil.
+Ooruku Nooruper is a 2003 Indian Tamil-language film directed by B. Lenin and starring Hans Kaushik and G. M. Sundar.
+Based on the 1979 novel of the same name by Jayakanthan, the film focuses on capital punishment.
+It won two awards at the 49th National Film Awards, including the National Film Award for Best Feature Film in Tamil.

 Plot

 Balan, a young artist, becomes a part of "Ooruku Nooruper", a revolutionary organisation.
 To promote the ideals of the group, he becomes a modern-day Robinhood, as looting becomes an integral part of his life.
 Anandan, a leftist freelance writer, supports Balan and runs a campaign against capital punishment.
 Being a part of a revolutionary group, Balan finds no time for his family.
 His wife Saroja feels she is alienated from her husband.
 In the meanwhile, Balan accidentally kills a priest while attempting a robbery and is sentenced to death.
 The organisation when gets to know this, ignores him and goes on with its activities as it believes cause more important than an individual.